cran-task-views/MetaAnalysis/MetaAnalysis.md

 #### Fitting the model

-- Four packages provide the inverse variance weighted, Mantel-Haenszel, and Peto methods: `r pkg("epiR")`, `r pkg("meta")`, `r pkg("metafor")`, and `r pkg("rmeta")`.
+- Four packages provide the inverse variance weighted, Mantel-Haenszel, and Peto methods: `r pkg("meta")`, `r pkg("metafor")`, `r pkg("rmeta")`, and `r pkg("epiR")`.
-- For binary and time-to-event data, `r pkg("metafor")` provides binomial-normal and the Poisson-normal models.
+- For binary and time-to-event data, `r pkg("metafor")` also provides binomial-normal and the Poisson-normal models.
-- Packages which work with specific effect sizes may be more congenial to workers in some areas of science and include `r pkg("metacor")` which provides meta-analysis of correlation coefficients and `r pkg("MAd")` which provides meta-analysis of mean differences. `r pkg("MAd")` provides a range of graphics. `r pkg("mixmeta")` provides an integrated interface to standard meta-analysis and extensions like multivariate and dose-response.
+- Packages which work with specific effect sizes may be more congenial to workers in some areas of science and include `r pkg("metacor")` which provides meta-analysis of correlation coefficients and `r pkg("MAd")` which provides meta-analysis of mean differences and provides a range of graphics.
-- `r pkg("psychmeta")` implements the Hunter-Schmidt method including corrections for reliability.
+- `r pkg("psychmeta")` implements the Hunter-Schmidt method (also known as psychometric meta-analysis) including corrections for reliability and other artifacts.
-- `r pkg("clubSandwich")` and `r pkg("metafor")` provide cluster-robust variance estimates.
-- `r pkg("wildmeta")` conducts single coefficient tests and multiple-contrast hypothesis tests of meta-regression models using cluster wild bootstrapping.
 - Bayesian approaches are contained in various packages. `r pkg("bspmma")` provides two different models: a non-parametric and a semi-parametric.
 Graphical display of the results is provided. `r pkg("bayesmeta")` includes shrinkage estimates, meta-regression, posterior predictive p-values, and forest plots via either `r pkg("metafor")` or `r pkg("forestplot")`.
 Diagnostic graphical output is available. `r pkg("metaBMA")` provides a Bayesian approach using model averaging; a variety of priors are provided and it is possible for the user to define new ones. `r pkg("MetaStan")` includes binomial-normal hierarchical models and can use weakly informative priors for the heterogeneity and treatment effect parameters. `r pkg("baggr")` provides facilities using Stan for hierarchical Bayesian models; graphical facilities are provided. `r pkg("brms")` can also fit Bayesian meta-analytic models using Stan as the backend. `r pkg("BayesCombo")` provides facilities using a Bayesian approach and has graphical facilities. `r pkg("RBesT")` uses Bayesian synthesis to generate priors from various sources. `r pkg("metamisc")` provides a method with priors suggested by Higgins. `r pkg("RoBMA")` provides a framework for estimating ensembles of meta-analytic models and using Bayesian model averaging to combine them. `r pkg("ra4bayesmeta")` provides principled reference analysis within the Bayesian normal-normal model. `r pkg("metabup")` provides a Bayesian approach using basic uncertainty pooling. `r pkg("mmeta")` provides a Bayesian approach to possibly dependent 2 by 2 tables.
 - Some packages concentrate on providing a specialised version of the core meta-analysis function without providing a full range of ancillary functions.
 These are: `r pkg("metaLik")` which uses a more sophisticated approach to the likelihood, `r pkg("metatest")` which provides another improved method of obtaining confidence intervals, `r pkg("gmeta")` which subsumes a very wide variety of models under the method of confidence distributions and also provides a graphical display, and `r pkg("CoTiMA")` which performs meta-analyses of correlation matrices of repeatedly measured variables for studies with different time lags using a SEM framework with OpenMx as the engine.
 - `r pkg("metaplus")` fits random effects models relaxing the usual assumption that the random effects have a normal distribution by providing t or a mixture of normals.
 - `r pkg("ratesci")` fits random effects models to binary data using a variety of methods for confidence intervals.
 - `r pkg("RandMeta")` estimates exact confidence intervals in random effects models using an efficient algorithm.
 - `r pkg("rma.exact")` estimates exact confidence intervals in random effects normal-normal models and also provides plots of them.
 - `r pkg("pimeta")` provides a range of methods for prediction interval estimation from random effects models and has graphical facilities.
-- `r pkg("metamedian")` implements several methods to meta-analyze one-group or two-group studies that report the median of the outcome.
-These methods estimate the pooled median in the one-group context and the pooled raw difference of medians across groups in the two-group context. `r pkg("meta")` also provides methods for medians.
+- `r pkg("metamedian")` implements several methods to meta-analyze one-group or two-group studies that report the median as the outcome.
+These methods estimate the pooled median in the one-group context and the pooled raw difference of medians across groups in the two-group context. `r pkg("meta")` and `r pkg("metafor")` also provide methods for medians.
 - `r pkg("MetaUtility")` proposes a metric for estimating the proportion of effects above a cut-off of scientific importance.
 - `r pkg("metasens")` provides imputation methods for missing binary data.
 - `r pkg("metagam")` provides a framework for meta-analysis of generalised additive models including the case where individual participant data cannot be shared across locations.